eukaprotech/networking/com/eukaprotech/networking/networking/1.0.4/README.md

 parameters.put("key2", "value2");
 ```

-# Provide Your own InputStream for Upload
+# Provide Your InputStream for Upload

 To provide your own inputstream, include it as an InputStreamItem in the body parameters.
 In the example shown below, the